pradchan/PetClinicGold/README.md

 Add the generated `settings.xml` and `settings-security.xml` files to GIT, commit, and push them back to the DevCS GIT repo for use in the build.

+    $ git status
+    On branch master
+    Your branch is up-to-date with 'origin/master'.
+    Untracked files:
+      (use "git add <file>..." to include in what will be committed)

+    	mvn/settings-security.xml
+    	mvn/settings.xml

+    nothing added to commit but untracked files present (use "git add" to track)
     $ git add mvn/settings-security.xml mvn/settings.xml
     $ git commit -m "credentials"
       [master ea35e47] credentials